HSM KitHSM Kit

 When to Use Each Format

-• Format 0: Legacy systems, ATM networks
+• Format 0: Legacy systems, ATM networks (most common today)

 • Format 1: Systems without PAN access